ti-oluwa/traffik/README.md

 <!-- [![PyPI version](https://badge.fury.io/py/traffik.svg)](https://badge.fury.io/py/traffik)
 [![Python versions](https://img.shields.io/pypi/pyversions/traffik.svg)](https://pypi.org/project/traffik/) -->

-Traffik provides rate limiting capabilities for FastAPI applications with support for both HTTP and WebSocket connections.
+Traffik provides rate limiting capabilities for starlette-based applications like FastAPI with support for both HTTP and WebSocket connections.
 It offers multiple backend options including in-memory storage for development and Redis for production environments.
 Customizable throttling strategies allow you to define limits based on time intervals, client identifiers, and more.

 Traffik was inspired by [fastapi-limiter](https://github.com/long2ice/fastapi-limiter), and some of the code is adapted from it.
 However, Traffik aims to provide a more flexible and extensible solution with a focus on ease of use.
 Some of these differences are listed below.